equinix/terraform-provider-equinix/docs/data-sources/equinix_metal_plans.md

 }
 ```

-### Ignoring Changes to Plans/Facilities/Metro
+### Ignoring Changes to Plans/Metro

 Preserve deployed device plan, facility and metro when creating a new execution plan.

 As described in the [`data-resource-behavior`](https://www.terraform.io/language/data-sources#data-resource-behavior), terraform reads data resources during the planning phase in both the terraform plan and terraform apply commands.
 If the output from the data source is different to the prior state, it will propose changes to resources where there is a reference to their attributes.

-For `equinix_metal_plans`, it may happen that a device plan is no longer available in a facility/metro because there is no stock at that time or you were using a legacy server plan, and thus the returned list of plans matching your search criteria will be different from last `plan`/`apply`.
-Therefore, if a resource such as a `equinix_metal_device` uses the output of this data source to select a device plan or facility/metro, the Terraform plan will report that the `equinix_metal_device` needs to be recreated.
+For `equinix_metal_plans`, it may happen that a device plan is no longer available in a metro because there is no stock at that time or you were using a legacy server plan, and thus the returned list of plans matching your search criteria will be different from last `plan`/`apply`.
+Therefore, if a resource such as a `equinix_metal_device` uses the output of this data source to select a device plan or metro, the Terraform plan will report that the `equinix_metal_device` needs to be recreated.

 To prevent that you can take advantage of the Terraform [`lifecycle ignore_changes`](https://www.terraform.io/language/meta-arguments/lifecycle#ignore_changes) feature as shown in the example below.